Please note that Tapas no longer supports Internet Explorer.

 He didn't really sleep much, studying to catch up on the years of missing knowledge.

-To prove himself, to show that he wasn't worthless even if that was all that anybody could think of him as.
+To prove himself, to show that he wasn't worthless, even if that was all that anybody could think of him as.
 However, his desire and quick learning only created harsher expectations for himself.

-Mathematics a level higher than his age, something that he didn't need to learn for another few years.
+The King, once, caught him reading late into the night.
+The man in his empty, emotionless words had quizzed him on the book he was reading.
+Mathematics a level higher than his age, something he didn't need to learn for another few years.
 Not that the ten-year-old had been aware of that, assuming that he had to know everything.

 Unsurprisingly, he failed to answer the quiz correctly.

-He was beaten until a permanent scar ran up his leg, adding to the collection and then thrown into the Room.
+He was beaten until a permanent scar ran up his leg, adding to the collection, and then thrown into the Room.

 That was their most common punishment.